Skip to main content

 Seswaa

-Botswana's national dish - tender meat (beef or goat) slow-cooked until fall-apart soft, then pounded or shredded.
-Traditionally prepared by men in three-legged iron pots for weddings, funerals, and special occasions.
+Botswana's national dish: beef or goat slow-cooked until it falls apart, then pounded or shredded.
+The cooking is traditionally men's work, done in three-legged iron pots for weddings, funerals, and other big occasions.
 Served with pap or bogobe.

 Bogobe